Niederglatt railway station

-Niederglatt is a railway station in the Swiss canton of Zurich and municipality of Niederglatt.
-It is located on the Bülach branch of the Bülach-Regensberg Railway and served by Zurich S-Bahn line S9.
+Niederglatt is a railway station in the municipality of Niederglatt in the canton of Zurich, Switzerland.
+It is located on the Bülach branch of the Bülach-Regensberg Railway and within fare zone 112 of the Zürcher Verkehrsverbund (ZVV).

+Services

+The railway station served by Zurich S-Bahn line S9.
+During weekends, there is also a nighttime S-Bahn service offered by ZVV.
+In summary: